Skip to main content

 3. Choose up to 12 players and tap View Picks

-4. In the betslip, you can select from either an All-In bet (all legs must win), or a Hedge bet (win even if some legs lose)
+4. In the betslip, you can select from either an All-In bet (all legs must win), or a Hedge bet (win even if some legs lose) To toggle between these options, tap the switch next to 'All-In,' which will change to 'Hedge,' or use the gear icon for advanced selection options.

 Like all bets on Dabble, you can add a bet description so that other profiles know why you think that’s a winner and increase your chances of ranking high in the feed.